starwit-trainings/spring-boot-single-project/exercises/EXERCISE_1.md

     - group: training.spring-boot
     - artifact: webshop
     - package name: training.spring-boot.webshop

+## Challenges
-- You can overwrite properties with environment variables, try it!
+- You can overwrite properties with environment variables, try different ways
+- Have a look at the documentation for `CommandLineRunner`.
+What is the minimal version you can come up with to achieve our goal?